wp-plugins/smart-reporter-for-wp-e-commerce/readme.txt

 == Upgrade Notice ==

+= 1.4 =
+New feature - Auto upgrade functionality for Pro version only.

 = 1.3 =
 New features - Now you can have ummary details of: Today's Sales, Month To Date Sales, Average Sales/day, Forecasted Sales (Pro only).